-Bosch regularly scores well in our gardening guides, and this chainsaw is no different, offering an easy and convenient way to use a sometimes intimidating power tool.
+Bosch regularly appears in our gardening guides, and this chainsaw is no different, offering an easy and convenient way to use a sometimes intimidating power tool.
 It's similarly light compared to the Black+Decker model, and also easy to hold and adjust.

 Plus, it's got that stabilizing tip protector at the end of the blade, which ensures that you chop with stability and even more safety.
 It's a great touch that should reassure less experienced users.

 You won't have realised it, but Oregon supplies the saw chains and bars for many models of chainsaw around the world, including some of those above.
-That's why it gets a spot on our list - it's got real expertise when it comes to chainsaws.
+That's why it gets a mention on this list - it's got real expertise when it comes to chainsaws.

 This battery-powered model is a good deal heavier than those we've looked at so far, at 5.6 kilos, but also has a longer, 40cm blade which makes it appropriate for slightly more intense tasks.
 A great choice if you're looking at more serious work.